stevenhan1991/stevenhan1991.github.io/_pages/FAQ.md

 <ul>
 <li><p><b>Are you supportive of your students going on internships?</b></p>
 </li>
 <li><p>Yes, I definitely supprt students to have interships.
 Internships are a great opportunity to meet and collaborate with new people, grow your network, and gain a new perspective on research or engineering.
 I think summer is the a good time for internships.
 I don’t have a limit on the number of internships.
 However, I expect students to start their internship on the second or third summer of their PhD.
-Before the internship begins, I hope students can find their research diection and topic first.
+Before the internship begins, I hope students can find their research direction and topic first.
 </p>
 </li>
 </ul>